Narragansett Bay: Water circulation patterns

 The movement of water within a system is its circulation.
 Estuaries are given a classification depending on the pattern of their circulations.
 The circulation classification can be well-mixed, partially mixed, salt wedge, or Fjord-type.
 For Narragansett, the circulation is mostly well-mixed; however, the Providence River does show some vertical stratification.

 Narragansett Bay circulation is made up of forces provided by the winds, tides, and changes in water density within the watershed.
 Its circulation is the result of the flow of fresh water at the head interacting with salt water at the point where the bay meets the open ocean.
 Residence time of water due to the circulation of Narragansett Bay is 10–40 days, with an average of 26 days.
 Tidal mixing is the dominant driver of circulation patterns in the bay, where currents can reach up to 2.5 feet per second.
 Non-tidal currents such as the flow of low salinity water at the surface out of the bay and high salinity deep water into the bay contribute to a current of about 0.33 feet per second.

 Winds also drive circulation patterns in the bay.
 In the winter, winds come from the northwest, helping move water towards the bay's mouth; in the summer, they are out of the southwest and move water towards the head of the bay.
 Wind-driven waves of over 4.25 ft also help mix surface waters.

 Density-driven forces are the third factor affecting circulation.
-Fresh water inflow comes from natural sources such as atmospheric precipitation and inflow from the many rivers that feed into the watershed, and man-made sources such as water treatment plants.
+Fresh water inflow comes from natural sources such as atmospheric precipitation and inflow from the many rivers that feed into the watershed, and human-made sources such as water treatment plants.
 Fresh and saltwater mixing results in a salinity range in the bay of 24 parts per thousand (ppt) in the upper Providence River area to 32 ppt at the mouth of the bay.

 The bay's currents and circulation patterns greatly influence the sediment deposits within the region.
 The majority of the sediments within the bay are fine-grained material such as detritus, clay-silt, and sand-silt-clay.
 Scientists have been able to identify 11 types of sediment that range from coarse gravels to fine silts. the bay's currents deposit fine materials through the harbors of the lower and middle sections of the bay, and the coarse, heavy materials are deposited in the lower areas of the bay where the water velocities are higher.